 Wistar has begun its greatest period of growth in decades.
 In both physical improvements and scientific discoveries, Wistar is surging ahead.

 This is a major investment in Wistar’s future, and a pivotal time in its history.
-Wistar will renovate the cancer research building and construct an adjacent seven-story research tower that will fuel the engine of discovery for years to come.
+Wistar has recently renovated the cancer research building and constructed an adjacent seven-story research tower, the Robert and Penny Fox Tower, that will fuel the engine of discovery for years to come.

-[At left, the rendering of the new research tower on Spruce Street.]
+[At left, a photo of the new Robert and Penny Fox Tower on Spruce Street.]

-The seven-story research tower will house five new laboratory floors, increasing the number of labs from 30 to 40.
+The seven-story research tower houses five new laboratory floors, increasing the number of labs from 30 to 42-45.

-Each floor’s bold design will feature one vast, open laboratory space, underscoring connectivity and sparking collaboration.
+Each floor’s bold design features one vast, open laboratory space, underscoring connectivity and sparking collaboration.
 At the street level, accessible and airy public spaces will host Wistar’s education programs, bringing science to more people, from students to seniors.

-Major construction began in the fall of 2011, with an expected completion in 2014.
+Major construction began in the fall of 2011, with completion achieved in 2014.

 From Breaking Ground to Groundbreaking Discoveries